NetApp/FSx-ONTAP-samples-scripts/CloudFormation/NetApp-FSxN-Extensions/README.md

 |create_sm_without_peering.yaml|Creates a SnapMirror relationship with a specified source volume.
 It assumes that there is already a peering relationship between the source and destination clusters and vservers.|
 |create_snapshot.yaml|Creates a snapshot of an FSx for NetApp ONTAP volume.|
 |create_volume.yaml|Creates an FSx for NetApp ONTAP volume.|

+## Author Information

+This repository is maintained by the contributors listed on [GitHub](https://github.com/NetApp/FSx-ONTAP-samples-scripts/graphs/contributors).

+## License

+Licensed under the Apache License, Version 2.0 (the "License").

+You may obtain a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an _"AS IS"_ basis, without WARRANTIES or conditions of any kind, either express or implied.

+See the License for the specific language governing permissions and limitations under the License.

+© 2025 NetApp, Inc. All Rights Reserved.